vitalboyzf/cloudberrydb-site/docs/performance/use-auto-materialized-view-to-answer-queries.md

 To enable AQUMV, you need to create a materialized view and set the value of the system parameter `enable_answer_query_using_materialized_views` to `ON`.
 The following example compares the results of the same complex query without AQUMV and with AQUMV.

-1. Create a table `aqumv_t1`.
+1. Turn off the GPORCA planner to use the Postgres-based planner.

     ```sql
+    SET optimizer TO off;
+    ```

+2. Create a table `aqumv_t1`.

+    ```sql
     CREATE TABLE aqumv_t1(c1 INT, c2 INT, c3 INT) DISTRIBUTED BY (c1);
     ```

-2. Insert data into the table and collect statistics from the table.
+3. Insert data into the table and collect statistics from the table.

     ```sql
     INSERT INTO aqumv_t1 SELECT i, i+1, i+2 FROM generate_series(1, 100000000) i;
     ANALYZE aqumv_t1;
     ```

-3. Execute a query without enabling AQUMV.
+4. Execute a query without enabling AQUMV.
 The query takes 7384.329 ms.

     ```sql
     SELECT SQRT(ABS(ABS(c2) - c1 - 1) + ABS(c2)) FROM aqumv_t1 WHERE c1 > 30 AND c1 < 40 AND SQRT(ABS(c2)) > 5.8;